DTEVV Workshop

 University of Maryland MATRIX Lab

 The increasing importance of test and evaluation has bred various lines of T&E-driven research, often occurring in parallel with specific technology development.
-From robotics to autonomous systems, T&E/V&V practices have had to evolve to ensure they capably and rigorously assess emergent technologies.
-This panel will dive into some of these T&E research activities and the driving technologies along with the practical insight that they have gained in their efforts.
-Panelists will be further engaged on successes, even early ones, best practices they have developed along with challenges they have faced along the way.
+From robotics to autonomous systems, T&E/V&V practices have had to evolve to ensure that they capably and rigorously assess emergent technologies.
+This panel will dive into some of these T&E research activities and the driving technologies, along with the practical insight that they have gained in their efforts.
+Panelists will be further engaged on successes (even early ones), best practices, and challenges.

 Moderator